BrowserStackCE/browserstack-examples-cucumber-testng/README.md

 ## Open Issues
-- Parallel thread count is not working via gradle command line arguments , the thread count can be updated directly from the testng file
+- Parallel thread count is not working via gradle command line arguments & gradle profiles , the thread count can be updated directly from the testng runner file